 Proton beam machine

-News | yesterday
+News | 2 months ago

 What is Proton Beam Therapy and Who is the Best Candidate?

-Pediatric and adult oncology patients at Atrium Health Levine Cancer and Atrium Health Levine Children’s will soon have access to a new cancer-fighting radiation treatment: proton beam therapy.
+Pediatric and adult oncology patients at Atrium Health Levine Cancer and Atrium Health Levine Children’s now have access to a new cancer-fighting radiation treatment: proton beam therapy.
 Proton beam therapy is highly precise, effective for certain types of cancers and can lead to fewer side effects than traditional radiation therapy.

 Because there are so few cancer centers in the United States that offer proton beam therapy, a very small percentage of potential patients receive this treatment and their families often have to travel hours from home to get it, typically for weeks at a time.